South Island 13 Day Coast to Coast Highlights Tour (shorter or longer trips available)

 Libby and Geoff - Real New Zealand Tours

-Real New Zealand Tours are locally based and specialise in handcrafted bespoke travel.
+Real New Zealand Tours are locally based in Christchurch and specialise in handcrafted bespoke customised all inclusive tour itineraries.

 The above sample itinerary will be customised to ensure you have a truly authentic Kiwi experience.